Emotion classification: Cultural considerations

 Ethnographic and cross-cultural studies of emotions have shown the variety of ways in which emotions differ with cultures.
 Because of these differences, many cross-cultural psychologists and anthropologists challenge the idea of universal classifications of emotions altogether.
 Cultural differences have been observed in the way in which emotions are valued, expressed, and regulated.
 The social norms for emotions, such as the frequency with or circumstances in which they are expressed, also vary drastically.
 For example, the demonstration of anger is encouraged by Kaluli people, but condemned by Utku Inuit.

 The largest piece of evidence that disputes the universality of emotions is language.
 Differences within languages directly correlate to differences in emotion taxonomy.
 Languages differ in that they categorize emotions based on different components.
-Some may categorize by event types whereas others categorize by action readiness.
+Some may categorize by event types, whereas others categorize by action readiness.
 Furthermore, emotion taxonomies vary due to the differing implications emotions have in different languages.
 That being said, not all English words have equivalents in all other languages and vice versa, indicating that there are words for emotions present in some languages but not in others.
 Emotions such as the schadenfreude in German and saudade in Portuguese are commonly expressed in emotions in their respective languages, but lack an English equivalent.

 Some languages do not differentiate between emotions that are considered to be the basic emotions in English.
 For instance, certain African languages have one word for both anger and sadness, and others for shame and fear.
 There is ethnographic evidence that even challenges the universality of the category "emotions" because certain cultures lack a specific word relating to the English word "emotions".

 Lists of emotions

-Humans experience emotion, with evidence used that they influence action, thoughts and behavior.
 Emotions are categorized into various affects, which correspond to the current situation.
 An affect is the range of feeling experienced.
 Both positive and negative emotions are needed in our daily lives.
 Many theories of emotion have been proposed, with contrasting views.